LOCATION:

 PROJECT STATUS:

-Active – Ongoing Design & Remote Implementation
+Active – Ongoing Assessment, Design & Remote Implementation

 The first phase of project implementation was carried out remotely in 2020 and 2021 due to the global pandemic with the support of the Kimaut community and local NGO & project partner Brighter Communities Worldwide.
-This first phase consisted of the construction of a new cistern to facilitate additional storage from an existing water source (spring box) in the community.
-To support a more efficient retrieval of water from the cistern, several handpumps were mounted on the cistern.
-The cistern was completed in November 2021 and by all community accounts is a helpful addition to the community in the dry season.
+This phase consisted of the construction of a new cistern to facilitate additional storage from an existing water source (spring box) in the community.
+To support a more efficient retrieval of water from the cistern, several handpumps were mounted on top of the cistern.
+The cistern was completed in November 2021 and by all community accounts remains a helpful addition to the community in the dry season.

 Kimaut community members drawing water from the new cistern.
 The original spring box is visible on the left side of the image foreground.

-(engineers and non-engineers, alike), interested donors, and supporters to help us spread the word.
+The team is actively looking for support on all fronts.
+We need volunteers (engineers and non-engineers, alike), interested donors, and supporters to help us spread the word.

 Please contact us using the button below to find out how you can help us provide the Kimaut community with a sustainable source of clean water!
 Additionally, you can visit our EWB Kenya Project Facebook Group, our team LinkedIn, or follow us on Instagram for project updates!